flashcordon/big-history/Histoire-système-solaire.md

 studies of the water-ice contained in the southern polar cap indicate that it alone could produce an 11-m deep global ocean if it was melted.

+***Atmosphère***

+- There are basically two CO2 reservoirs on Mars that the terraforming engineer can attempt to access.
+The main reserve of CO2 is that trapped within the surface regolith, with smaller reserves being contained within the polar caps.
+In terms of surface pressure increase, if all of the CO2 in the Martian regolith were released
+- into the atmosphere, it would contribute an additional 400 millibars.
+If all the CO2 in the polar caps were to be released into the Martian atmosphere, some 100 millibars of additional surface pressure would be realized.
+Figure 6.14 indicates that a 500-millibar increase in the CO2 surface pressure will produce a maximum equatorial heating of about 268 K—a temperature still 58 below the freezing point of water.
+- With respect to
+releasing all, or as much as possible, of its CO2 reserve into the Martian atmosphere a lever that produces an additional 58 increase in the polar temperature is all that is required for terraforming to begin.
+Here the trick is to establish a positive feedback mechanism (recall the discussion in Chapter 5 and see Figure 6.14) such that Mars essentiallywarms itself, each increment of heating resulting in more CO2 being placed in the atmosphere, which then results in more heating, and so on.
+This recipe cooks itself.
+Under this philosophy, the hardest part of the terraforming process will be to get the runaway process started.Once going, however, the process could run automatically, and the role of the engineer is accordinglyminimized.
+- Mars is currently in a
+stable state, in that moderate changes in surface temperature or atmospheric pressure are self-correcting.
+In other words, there is a negative feedback mechanism at play, which keeps the polar temperature at about 147 K and the CO2 surface pressure at about 6 microbars.
+- the problem with attempting to terraform Mars by simply adding additional CO2 to its atmosphere is that it will redistribute the CO2 as polar ice and thereby maintain its current equilibrium state
+- McKay and co-workers realized, however, that if some additional polar heating, not directly dependent upon an increase in atmospheric CO2, could be found,, then a runaway effect would be produced
+- how much of an additional heating effect is required to achieve the runaway state?
+Well, not much is the short answer.
+Indeed, just an additional 58 will suffice to trigger the desired effect.
+This relatively modest additional heating effect might be achieved in a number of ways, such as reducing the polar cap albedo (option 4 listed above), by adding super-greenhouse gases to the Martian atmosphere (option 5), or by heating the polar caps with a large, reflecting, space mirror (option 9; see below).
+Since the southern polar cap has a much greater reserve of CO2 ice than the northern cap, the additional heating effect need only be applied to the southern hemisphere.
+- Robert Zubrin and Chris McKay have investigated several models for regolith devolatization and find that perhaps of order half of the regolith CO2 reservoir might be released as a consequence of inducing the polar cap runaway process.
+This suggests, therefore, that a Martian CO2 atmosphere providing somewhere between 300 and 600 millibars of surface pressure might be realized as a result of engineering a 58 temperature rise in the polar cap temperature.
+With this amount of CO2 in the atmosphere, the resultant equatorial temperature on Mars would fall somewhere between 262 K and 271 K. Although this is an impressive amount of warming, it is still not enough to allow liquid water to exist on the surface of Mars.
+In order to push the temperatures higher, additional terraforming agents will need to be employed.

+- A more direct but perhaps rather extreme process of regolith devolatization has been proposed by British physicist Paul Birch.
+His suggestion is to build a mirror system in orbit around Mars that will act as a giant lens.
+This aerial lens will then be used to direct a narrow beam of intense solar radiation onto a small region of the Martian surface, thereby raising the temperature to several thousand degrees.
+At such temperatures, the surface rock will undergo thermal decomposition, and carbonate rocks in particular will evolve CO2 and H2O, both gases of which will act to warm the atmosphere.
+Birch notes that the deep, glass-lined scars gouged-out by the devolatization beam could act as liquid-water-bearing canals (an idea that Percival Lowell would presumably like4) and, if appropriately roofed, regions of early settlement.

 ## Mars dans la fiction